murgurgulor/the-murgurgu-lore/src/site/notes/Metaverse/How to Play the Game.md

 When your Hacker hacks the Metaverse, you're going 'behind the scenes' into the source code of the Metaverse.
 You can do several things while hacking the Metaverse:

 - *Search for information (Clever, Sneaky)*: Search the logs to find out who else visited a location, sneak a peek at private messages between players, trace bank account details from Avatars to their players.
 - *Change the environment (Bold, Forceful)*: You can recode locations in order to alter their appearance, qualities and lay-out.
 - *Change appearance (Sneaky)*: You can recode your Avatar to temporarily change their appearance.
 - *Locate IP (Clever)*: You can track a player's IP to their Avatar's current Metaverse location.
 - *Create items (Bold)*: Create temporary weapons, tools, vehicles or other objects your Avatar can use.

-- *Bypass Firewall (Forceful)*: Ram through a firewall and load your Avatar into a known but locked, known location.
+- *Bypass Firewall (Forceful)*: Ram through a firewall and load your Avatar into a known but locked location.

 You don't have to roll for a Hack.
 If you pay the cost, you get the effect.
 The GM has the final say in to what extent a Hack is possible.